-The annual cyclic grant program offered by various funding organizations is not able to be adapted to fund issues that require immediate attention outside of response, and it is generally challenging to fund operational initiatives within these grant programs.
-Mitigation measures to stop the chronic repeats of incidents must be planned, engineered, and undertaken within acceptable grant cycles, which can be challenging for organizations with smaller staffing levels.
-A comprehensive cyclic work program for provincial and federal grants should be explored to address long term issues.
-Strategic risks across the region and the Hazard, Risk, and Vulnerability Assessment can be used to provide a high-level work plan.
-All available grants should be reviewed - in particular, the UBCM Community Emergency Preparedness Fund grants for flood management and EOC development, FireSmart / CRI grants, and joint provincial/federal improvement grants are helpful to emergency management programs.
+The annual cyclic grant program offered by various funding organizations is not able to be adapted to funding issues that require immediate attention outside of response, and it is generally challenging to fund operational initiatives within these grant programs.
+Mitigation measures to stop chronic repetition of incidents must be planned, engineered and undertaken within acceptable grant cycles, which can be challenging for organizations with lower staffing levels.
+A comprehensive cyclic work program for provincial and federal grants should be explored to address long-term issues.
+Strategic risks across the region and a Hazard, Risk, and Vulnerability Analysis can be used to provide a high-level work plan.
+All available grants should be reviewed - in particular, the UBCM Community Emergency Preparedness Fund grants for flood management and EOC development, FireSmart / CRI grants, and joint provincial/federal improvement grants.

-Grants can be problematic as their award is often infrequent, restricted to certain kinds of activities, and requires significantly outlay of staff time to manage.
+Grants can be problematic as their award is often infrequent, restricted to certain kinds of activities, and requires significant outlay of staff time to manage.
 Grants are not the simple funding arrangement they are often perceived to be.

-Grants require significant amount of time and resource in the following activities.
+Grants require significant amounts of time and resources in the following activities:

-- The writing of grant applications. - The time required to receive bids and quotes from prospective vendors. - The writing of requests for proposals and to evaluate responses. - The management the bidding and award process. - The time and effort required to receive, spend, and account for the grant funds. - Time involved in the hiring of a contractor or to undertake the material purchase. - Providing and meeting interim and final reporting requirements. - Providing project management throughout the grant period, and interaction with the contractor, temporary staff and/or project management committee.
+- The writing of grant applications. - The time required to receive bids and quotes from prospective vendors. - The writing of requests for proposals and to evaluate responses. - The management of the bidding and award process. - The time and effort required to receive, spend and account for the grant funds. - Time involved in hiring a contractor or undertaking the material purchase. - Providing and meeting interim and final reporting requirements. - Providing project management throughout the grant period, and interaction with the contractor, temporary staff and / or project management committee.